Best Hot Chocolate

 Are you ready for the best hot chocolate you’ll ever taste?
 This recipe is sumptuously rich, velvety smooth, and perfect for warming up throughout the winter season.

 There’s nothing quite like a cozy mug of hot chocolate in your hands on a cold, wintery day.
-It’s decadent, slightly indulgent, and one of the best parts of the holiday season, along with baking the perfect batch of no bake cookies.
+It’s decadent, slightly indulgent, and one of the best parts of the holiday season.
+Right up there with making eggnog and the perfect batch of no bake cookies.
+So why is this the best hot chocolate recipe?
+Let me tell you!

 Homemade Hot Chocolate Ingredients

-• Chocolate: An essential ingredient for making hot chocolate!
+- Chocolate: An essential ingredient for making hot chocolate!
 Whether you’re using semi-sweet bars or chips, just make sure to finely chop it.
+The the richness of the chocolate from milk chocolate to dark chocolate is really personal preference, but I have a few extra tips in a section below.

 Find the complete recipe with measurements below